What kinds of ceramic brake rotors are there?

 How long does it take to refurbish my used rotors?

-The refurbishment process can take about 30 working days.
+The refurbishment process will take about 10 working days.

 I depend on my car – is there a faster way to get refurbished discs?